 - Requirements regarding content

 - Quality of work plan

 - Relevance of work plan to the applicant's professional development and performance at CEU

 - Results should be expected within a month from the application deadline

-- Incomplete and/or e-mailed application forms will not be accepted.
+- Incomplete and late application packages will not be considered

 CEU will endeavor to support as many applications as possible within the limits of the available budget.